cpe305Spring17/spring2017-project-cdushana/README.md

 ![alt text](https://user-images.githubusercontent.com/14967281/26964893-54bb53d2-4ca8-11e7-8e14-1ae50aec1e10.png)

 ## Design Patterns
-This application uses Singleton Patterns from the Calendar class.
+- Single Pattern: used to retrive Calendar instances.
 Singleton is useful to quickly and easily recieve an instance of a class.
+- Adapter Pattern: RecyclerView/RecycleAdapter for list of goals on main activity.

 ## Screenshots